DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - The Missing Vistana.md

 ### 3. Inside the Tower
 <span class="citation"><em>This scene takes place in Chapter 11: Areas V4, V5, V6, V7 & V8.</em></span>

 The interior of the tower is largely as described in <span class="citation">V4.
 Tower, First Floor, V5.
 Tower, Second Floor, V6.
 Tower, Third Floor, and V7.
 Tower, Fourth Floor (pp. 170-71)</span>.
 However, the wooden box containing Yan's severed head has been removed from the tower.
+Additionally, the suit of armor is nonmagical and a functional suit of plate armor.

 A successful DC 15 Intelligence (Investigation) check or a ten-minute search of the room reveals two clues: